Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Selected high energy events and the all-sky IceCube map: joint analysis

 \section{Selected high energy events and the all-sky IceCube map: joint analysis}

-Earlier this year in \citet{neutradio1} we have shown that AGNs positionally associated with IceCube events above 200~TeV have stronger parsec-scale cores than the rest of the AGN sample.
-Analysis in the present work is based on IceCube data released after that paper was published, and thus can be considered a largely independent statistical study.
-Effects explored in this and the previous paper correspond to the same kind of objects, same spatial scales and underlying mechanisms; the main difference is the range of neutrino energies dictated by the available observational data from IceCube.
+Earlier this year in \citet{neutradio1}, we showed that blazars positionally associated with IceCube events above 200~TeV have brighter parsec-scale cores than the rest of the blazar sample.
+The analysis in the present work is based on IceCube data released after that paper was published, and thus can be considered a largely independent statistical study.
+The effects explored in this and the previous paper correspond to the same kind of objects, same spatial scales, and underlying mechanisms; the main difference is the range of neutrino energies dictated by the available observational data from IceCube.

-After the work of \citet{neutradio1} was published, it has been pointed out (T.~Hovatta et al., in prep.) that the IceCube event on 2012-05-15 has the reported energy of exactly 200~TeV.
+After the work of \citet{neutradio1} was published, it has been pointed out \citep{hovatta2020} that the IceCube event on 2012-05-15 has the reported energy of exactly 200~TeV.
 This event was not used in our original analysis due to the strict inequality requirement $E>200$~TeV.
-We consider this being non-optimal, and repeat the analysis of \citet{neutradio1} including this event.
+We consider this being non-optimal and repeat the analysis of \citet{neutradio1}, including this event.
 The arrival direction of this neutrino is positionally associated with a compact radio-bright quasar 1308+326 (OP~313) that has the average VLBI flux density of 1.9~Jy at 8~GHz.
-Additionally this AGN experienced a major radio flare peaking around 2012 temporally coincident with the neutrino detection.
+Additionally, this blazar experienced a major radio flare peaking around 2012, temporally coincident with the neutrino detection \citep{hovatta2020}.
 Including this 200~TeV event slightly increases the post-trial statistical significance obtained in the analysis in \cite{neutradio1} from $3.1\sigma$ ($p=2\cdot10^{-3}$) to $3.4\sigma$ ($p=7\cdot10^{-4}$).
 We use this updated $p$-value below to improve the completeness of the neutrino-VLBI analysis covering high energy events in 2010-2019.
 This choice does not affect any of our conclusions.